bcoles/kasld/docs/usage.md

 sources are readable here: the `/proc` oracles, the system logs, debugfs, and the `System.map` and kernel config for the running release.

+A source that is not readable says which of two different things happened. `no (denied)` is a refusal, which is the target's hardening; `no (absent)` is a source that is not there, which says nothing about it. `unknown` is neither — the state where nothing observed separates them, which is what a probe failing for any other reason reports, and what a replayed capture reports for a source it does not hold.
+A capture cannot answer from the tree alone: an absent source and a refused one are both simply not in it, so only a capture that recorded a refusal at collection time renders one.

 Group names come from `/etc/group` in the tree being analysed, so an offline replay names that tree's groups rather than the analysing host's; the ids kasld knows gate one of its own sources are named even where the tree cannot name